 Key functions of acceptance criteria

-So why are acceptance criteria important?
-Basically, all participants of the development process take advantage of acceptance criteria in some way.
-So let’s take a look at how acceptance criteria contribute to the project success.
+So why are acceptance criteria critical?
+All participants of the development process take advantage of acceptance criteria in some way.
+So let’s take a look at how acceptance criteria contribute to the project’s success.

 Help reach consensus

 As mentioned, software development usually involves people having different backgrounds.
-By formalizing the client’s expectations, acceptance criteria allow for sharing a single vision of a product to everyone who takes part in the project.
+By formalizing the client’s expectations, acceptance criteria allow for sharing a product’s single vision to everyone in the project.
 They determine the set of requirements that is sufficient to build an envisioned and working solution.

 Allow for accurate estimation

 Acceptance criteria show how the product should function in great detail.
-This helps a development team correctly estimate the work in terms of time and costs.
-In addition, acceptance criteria allow programmers to plan the process in the most efficient way.
+It helps a development team correctly estimate the work in terms of time and costs.
+Also, acceptance criteria allow programmers to plan the process in the most efficient way.